octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 !!! question "Troubleshooting Authentication"
 	- If no client gets created, choose Kerberos, not NTLM, as Authentication Protocol, when creating the client
 	- If you get the error `KDC_ERR_S_PRINCIPAL_UNKNOWN: Server not found in Kerberos database` on login: The target needs to have the hostname set, the IP is not enough, otherwise Kerberos won't work.
 	- If you get the error `KDC_ERR_PADATA_TYPE_NOSUPP: KDC has no support for PADATA type (pre-authentication data)` on login: This means that Kerberos does not allow certificate-based authentication.
-Still, you can use LDAP SSL authentication, instead of SMB to authenticate against LDAP and then do LDAP stuff like adding yourself to a group or changing objects.
-For that create an LDAP Client and choose SSL as Authentication Protocol.
+Still, you can use LDAPS, instead of SMB to authenticate against LDAP and then do LDAP stuff like adding yourself to a group or changing objects.
+For that create an LDAP**S** Client and use .

 ##### Parameters